Friendly-Technologies/Friendly-LwM2M-Client/README.md

 ### VS Code

 1. Download [Visual Studio Code](https://code.visualstudio.com/download).
-2. Start VS Code and open workspace which set up for this project `File → Open Workspace` from File.
+2. Start VS Code and open workspace which is set up for this project `File → Open Workspace` from File.
 3. In the open window, specify the path to the file `vs-code-wpp.code-workspace` located in the `Friendly-LwM2M-Client` repository.
 4. After the workspace has loaded, go to `Extensions` (Ctrl+Shift+x), set `Recommended` (Text field: @recommended) in the extensions filter, and then install all recommended extensions.
 5. Let’s move on to the `CMake Tool` extension, the open one contains the entire main interface.
 6. Setup `Kit` for `Friendly-LwM2M-Client` project, to do this in the `Configure` section select `Wpp Linux Kit`.
 7. Setup `Build Target`, to do this in the `Build` section select `WppExample`.
 8. Press `Build` button
-9. Launch client, to do this in the `Launch` section select `WppExample`, and press `Run in Terminal` button.
+9. Launch the client, to do this in the `Launch` section select `WppExample`, and press `Run in Terminal` button.

 ### Configuration

-The generated client example is configured using source file: `Friendly-LwM2M-Client/examples/objects.cpp`.
-After changing configuration the client example should be build again.
+The generated client example is configured using the source file: `Friendly-LwM2M-Client/examples/objects.cpp`.
+After changing the configuration, the client example should be built again.

 By default, `WppExample` has the following configurations:
 1. COAP server: coaps://demodm.friendly-tech.com:5684.